maximusron/GNN_TrackParticle/README.md

-# gnntracking-gsoc-aaronjomy
+# GNN Tracking

-My solutions and submission to the GSoC 2023 “GNN Tracking” Qualification Task
+My solutions and submission to the qualification task of the GSoC 2023 “GNN Tracking”project under CERN, IRIS-HEP